 The ABS provides data for a number of different types of region boundaries.
-Most ABS data is currently presented using the Australian Standard Geographical Standard (ASGS).
+Most ABS data is currently presented using the Australian Statistical Geography Standard (ASGS).
 The ASGS brings all geographic classifications used by the ABS under the one umbrella.
 They are divided into two broad categories:

 1. ABS structures, those regions which are defined and maintained by the ABS.

 2. Non-ABS structures, those regions defined and maintained by other organisations, but for which the ABS releases data.